29th Annual Convention · July 23 – 25, 2026

 Jason Cassell

 Jason Cassell, LCSW is a licensed psychotherapist, currently practicing in New York City where he treats adults, adolescents, and couples, including many clients who stutter.
-In the past he has conducted workshops for FRIENDS, the National Stuttering Association, the American Institute for Stuttering, and New York University.
+In the past he has conducted workshops for Friends, the National Stuttering Association, the American Institute for Stuttering, and New York University.
 He is married to Kristel, a lovely speech therapist who stutters.

 Catey Easters